-Service providers must pass through the full Tribal lands support amount to the subscriber.
+Service providers must pass the full Tribal lands support amount through to the subscriber.

 Tribal Link Up

-Link Up assistance provides a 100% reduction (up to $100) of the charge for starting service at a Tribal Lifeline subscriber’s primary residence.
-Link Up is available to subscribers that reside on federally-recognized Tribal lands and use a facilities-based service provider that receives High Cost Program support.
+Link Up assistance provides a 100% reduction (up to $100) of the charge for starting telecommunications service at a Tribal Lifeline subscriber’s primary residence.
+Link Up is available to subscribers who reside on federally-recognized Tribal lands and use a facilities-based service provider that receives High Cost Program support.
 Link Up is a one-time benefit per address; subscribers can request Link Up once for each change of primary residential address.